-Our accommodation for long-term students consists of two residential houses set in the heart of the city.
-Both residences offer full board accommodation for students who are 14+ years of age – one designated for boys and one for girls.
+Our accommodation for long-term students consists of a charming, Georgian residential house set in the heart of the city.
+At Oxford house we offer full board accommodation for students who are 14+ years of age.
 Resident members of staff are always present to ensure students’ safety, happiness and progress.

-Located within 10 minutes’ walk from the school and city centre, Bath Academy’s Student Residences offer classic accommodation in beautiful Grade 1 Listed Georgian buildings.
-Ideally positioned, students have the benefit of living in historical houses with modern amenities close to the city’s central hub.
+Located within 10 minutes’ walk from the school and city centre, Bath Academy’s Student Residence offers classic accommodation in beautiful Grade 1 Listed Georgian buildings.
+Ideally positioned, students have the benefit of living in a historical house with modern amenities close to the city’s central hub.

 Map Courtesy of SoMaps

 Both our residences have an experienced chef who serves home-cooked meals for every dietary and cultural requirement.
 Students are served three meals a day with a cooked breakfast on the weekends.

 Our chefs do their utmost to cater to these special requirements with proper notice given, and we expect students to be flexible with their meal expectations.
 Trying new food and eating hot meals together in the evenings is an important aspect of student life, and provides a ‘family’ environment for those far away from home.

 Our student residences are equipped with alarms and cameras on all entry and exit points to ensure our students safety at all times.

 College Residencies are subject to availability.
 All prices can be found on our fees page.